HAlho/SnakeTail/README.md

 Members of the class menu are made private if they will be accessed only inside the class implementation.

 **5. Class constructors utilize member initialization lists:**
 Intialization list used for all members of the class menu.
+Found in menu.h line 10.

 **6. Classes abstract implementation details from their interfaces:**
-Each member is initialized through the initialization list in the constructor
+Each function in class menu implements what the function name describes.
+Example, *LoadImage* loads the image specified in the arguments while *showLogo* uses *LoadImage* to repeatedly diplay the image for five seconds.

 **7. The project makes use of references in function declarations:**
 All three member variables use pointers while two functions *LoadImage* and *getStateFromInput* use pass-by-reference (the former uses a pointer *, and the later uses an lvalue reference &).
+Found in menu.h lines 15,16,17,21,22.

 ## Dependencies for Running Locally
 * cmake >= 3.7